Online Control Synthesis for Uncertain Systems under Signal Temporal Logic Specifications: Online Control Synthesis

 where $\hat b=\argmax_{t_k}\{a\le t_k\le b\}$. \end{definition}

-\begin{definition} A fragment of the complete path of a tTLT is called \emph{a Boolean fragment} if it starts and ends with a tube node and contains only Boolean operator nodes.
-We say a tube node $\mathbb{X}_j$ is \emph{reachable from $\mathbb{X}_i$ by a Boolean fragment} if there exists a Boolean fragment that starts with $\mathbb{X}_i$ and ends with $\mathbb{X}_j$. \end{definition}
+\begin{definition} A segment of the complete path of an tTLT is called \emph{a Boolean segment} if it starts and ends with a tube node and contains only Boolean operator nodes.
+We say a tube node $\mathbb{X}_j$ is \emph{reachable from $\mathbb{X}_i$ by a Boolean segment} if there exists a Boolean segment that starts with $\mathbb{X}_i$ and ends with $\mathbb{X}_j$. \end{definition}

-\begin{definition} If each node of a tree is either a set node that is a subset of $U$ or an operator node that belongs to $\{\wedge, \vee, \mathsf{U}_{\text{I}}, \mathsf{G}_{\text{I}}\}$, then the tree is called a \emph{control tree}. \end{definition}
+\begin{definition} If each node of a tree is either a set node that is a subset of $U$ or an operator node that belongs to $\{\wedge, \vee, \mathsf{U}_{\text{I}}, \mathsf{F}_{\text{I}}, \mathsf{G}_{\text{I}}\}$, then the tree is called a \emph{control tree}. \end{definition}